Past Projects

 Not Okay

-Not Okay built on the independent legal advice (ILA) pilot project and worked in partnership with Sexual Assault/Domestic Violence Care Centre at Women’s College Hospital, and Aboriginal Legal Services to provide women from underserved communities who experienced sexual assault with the services needed at familiar and frequently accessed locations.
+Not Okay built on the independent legal advice (ILA) pilot project and worked in partnership with Sexual Assault/Domestic Violence Care Centre at Women’s College Hospital, and Aboriginal Legal Services to provide women and gender diverse people from underserved communities who experienced sexual assault with the services needed at familiar and frequently accessed locations.

 Role of the Survivor